kudapara/curated-design-tools/README.md

 2. [Blobmaker](https://www.blobmaker.app) - make svg blobs from an intuitive UI and  download the source code.

 3. [Coolors](https://coolors.co) - a tool to generate and select color palettes.

+4. [Logojoy](https://logojoy,com) - an AI based web app that designs a logo for you based on your preferences.